Shawnee Mission South High School: Academics

 Shawnee Mission South High School is a two-time Blue Ribbon School, occurring in 1983 and 1997.
 Beginning in the 2007–2008 school year, the Shawnee Mission School District adopted a new program, Project Lead the Way, as the district's signature engineering program, offered at Shawnee Mission South High School.
 The classes for Lead the Way include Introduction to Engineering Design, Principles of Engineering, Digital Electronics, Aerospace Engineering, and Engineering Design and Development.
-Another program unique to Shawnee Mission South is that of the Center for International Studies.
-The Center for International Studies (CIS) provides intensive instruction in four languages: Arabic, Chinese, Japanese, and Russian.
-The program also provides students the opportunity to attend geopolitics classes rather than regular social studies courses.
+Another program unique to Shawnee Mission South was that of the Center for International Studies.
+The Center for International Studies (CIS) provided intensive instruction in four languages: Arabic, Chinese, Japanese, and Russian.
+The program also provided students the opportunity to attend geopolitics classes rather than regular social studies courses.
+As of now, only Arabic is still taught at Shawnee Mission South, with Chinese being taught at Shawnee Mission East High School, Japanese at Shawnee Mission Northwest High School, and Russian at Shawnee Mission North High School.
 In 2005, South's Science Olympiad team made district news by winning the state of Kansas competition and advancing to the national level.
 As of January 22, 2012, the Shawnee Mission South Academic Decathlon team has won the Kansas State Academic Decathlon Competition and advanced to nationals for fifteen years in a row.